 Generally, that’s true, unless you lived on ramen noodles and beer before.
 But it would be silly to think that eating for two is the same as eating for one.

-Don’t worry though, momma.
+Don’t worry though, mama.
 I’m gonna try and pare it down for you.

 The reality is that your doctor is going to know very best here, so be sure to have REGULAR conversations about your baby’s weight and your challenges breastfeeding.

-I’ll get super specific as you roll on through this article, but here’s the nitty-gritty, momma!
+I’ll get super specific as you roll on through this article, but here’s the nitty-gritty, mama!
 Breastfeeding nutrition requirements will vary a little, but there are some things that are ALWAYS true.

 The following are breastfeeding nutrition facts that have undergone a fair amount of study.
 Knowing how you metabolize this stuff is really good, and that’s where a breastfeeding nutritionist could help with great advice and education.

-If you’re reading ahead and you’re still pregnant, KUDOS for getting a head start momma!
+If you’re reading ahead and you’re still pregnant, KUDOS for getting a head start mama!

 When it comes to breastfeeding nutrition, your biggest warning sign is ENERGY.
 You get your energy in the form of Calories (kcals).
 All that stuff about “increase your calories” or “decrease your calories” is talking about these little dudes.